Idea

 Bridging an Ancient Instrument with Classical Polyphony

-The classic three-string Cretan lyra lacked the range and technique to fully embrace Western European polyphony.
-Kaloudis addressed two key limitations:
+The traditional three-string Cretan lyra lacked the range and techniques to fully perform Western European polyphony.
+Yiorgos Kaloudis addressed this by:

-These innovations enabled the lyra to retain its heritage while embracing the complexity of classical music.
+These innovations allow the lyra to honor its heritage while embracing the richness of classical music.

 BIRTH